Gizra/og/docs/access.md

 -----------------------------

-Similar to Drupal core, permissions are not directly assigned to users in Organic Groups, but they are assigned to roles, and a user can have one or more roles in a group.
+Similar to Drupal core, permissions are not directly assigned to users in OG, but they are assigned to roles, and a user can have one or more roles in a group.

 The role data is stored in a config entity type named `OgRole`, and whenever a new group type is created, the following roles will automatically be created: